Get a whole year of Meerkat Meals & Meerkat Movies*

 As German Shepherd owners know, these dogs are fiercely loyal to their pack, highly intelligent and very courageous.
 But if socialised at an early age with clear boundaries, there's no reason for this behaviour to lead to any aggression.
 They are the preferred breed of the police and armed forces, and form a strong bond with their handler

-Taking out German Shepherd insurance will also help keep your dog in the best health possible as early treatment for many conditions can increase the likelihood of a good recovery.
+Taking out German Shepherd pet insurance could help keep your dog in the best health possible and protect you from unexpected and expensive vet bills.